 Interrupting their studies means that although students remain registered they cease to be enrolled with Queen Mary; this has consequences for their student status, funding, and right to remain in the UK:

 - When interrupting, students will not be required to pay fees.

 - Students in receipt of studentships may be entitled to paid leave, depending on the terms of their studentship: please contact the Research Degrees Office for further information.

 - Students are not normally allowed to live in College residences during periods of interruption.

-- Students will not be entitled to letters from the Research Degrees Office confirming your student status, such as Council Tax letters.
+- Students will not be entitled to letters from the Research Degrees Office confirming your student status, such as Council Tax exemptions or letters via Gradintel.

 - Their TfL discount may be revoked.

-- Students holding a Tier 4 visa where QMUL issued a CAS cannot interrupt to gain work experience or to earn money to pay for their studies.
-Queen Mary is required to notify the UK Border Agency of interruptions of study for students sponsored under Tier 4 of the Points Based Immigration System where QMUL issued a CAS.
+- Students holding Student Immigration Permission visa (formerly Tier 4 visa) where QMUL issued a CAS cannot interrupt to gain work experience or to earn money to pay for their studies.
+Queen Mary is required to notify the UK Visas & Immigration (UKVI) of study for students sponsored under Tier 4 of the Points Based Immigration System where QMUL issued a CAS.
 Students with Student Immigration permission (formerly Tier 4) who interrupt their studies may be required to leave the UK, even if interrupting because of personal or medical reasons.